 Meridian 180 was just a concept when the twin disasters of the Great East Japan earthquake and Fukushima nuclear disaster hit Japan in 2011.
 Quickly, Meridian 180 launched its multilingual online forums for academics and policymakers to provide an opportunity for real dialogue and to explore contributions that they could make in response to the devastating crises.

-In 2018, Meridian 180 made a historic move to join the Northwestern Buffett Institute for Global Affairs in Chicago.
-The integration of the Meridian model into the work of Northwestern Buffett promises to open new opportunities for global partnerships and collaboration.
+In 2018, Meridian 180 made a historic move to join Northwestern University.
+The integration of the Meridian model into the work of Northwestern University promises to open new opportunities for global partnerships and collaboration.